modmore/docs/en/50_Open_Source/Akismet/Akismet_Snippet.md

         ...
     ]]

+If you use other anti-spam or validation measures (like Recaptcha or CSRFHelper), you can decide in which order to place them.
+As Akismet may see repeat submits as spammy, you'll usually want to put other checks first.

-Also add as many of the snippet properties that matches your form names, for example a form with a `username`, `email` and `fullname` field, a hidden `nospam` honeypot field, and while testing:
+Also add as many of the snippet properties that matches your form names, for example a form with a `name`, `email` and `text` field, a hidden `nospam` honeypot field:

     &akismetType=`contact-form`
     &akismetAuthor=`name`